iest/Eysys-Front-End-Guidelines/Eysys Front-End Guidelines.md

         }
         &:after { clear:both; }
     }
-Use as a mixin by adding to elements that have floats within them — e.g. on a `ul` with floated `li` elements inside
+Use as a mixin by adding to elements that have floats within them — e.g. on a `ul` with floated `li` elements inside.

-### Jade/HTML
+### Jade
+We use [jade](jade-lang.com) because it means we can write really dry html.
+If you're lucky enough to have a mac with codekit installed, you can write html really quickly and see the results instantly.

 * Use HTML5 elements for semanticity, but use with CSS classes to style.
 Don't style the elements themselves — e.g. `header.top-toolbar`
 * Make sure jade is outputted minified, otherwise whitespace could mess up your designs
+* Build with a base template that pulls all the layout together
+	* Put the head contents in layout.jade, as an extendable `block`
+	* Put a `body` `block` in as well
+	* Each required page then extends `body` and `head` as required
+* If you're re-using any elements (e.g. Save/Cancel button group), put that in a jade partial.
+This means we only have to edit one file if we want to make changes.